open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 simultaneously in a running service, in order to ease migration from the former to the latter.

-Observe that semantic convention mapping MUST NOT be performed, with the exception of error mapping, as described in the [Set Tag](#set-tag) and [Log](#log) sections.
+Semantic convention mapping SHOULD NOT be performed, with the exception of error mapping, as described in the [Set Tag](#set-tag) and [Log](#log) sections.